lordoran/port-scanner/README.md

 OpenPortScanner
 ZMap
 Colasoft Capsa
+!!!Please note that this classification is subjective and based on the perceived level of customization and flexibility offered by the port scanners.
+The actual level of configuration flexibility may vary based on the specific versions and settings of the respective tools.!!!

 ## 5.Methods of detecting open ports: Active or passive scanning
-### -High Configuration Flexibility:
+### -Active Scanning:
 Nmap
-Zenmap
+Masscan
 Unicornscan
 Nessus
 Metasploit
 hping
+SuperScan
 Angry IP Scanner
 OpenVAS
+Advanced Port Scanner
+SoftPerfect Network Scanner
+X-Scan
+NetScanTools Pro
+SolarWinds Port Scanner
+GFI LanGuard
+QualysGuard
+Acunetix Vulnerability Scanner
 Rapid7 Nexpose
+ZMap
 Lynis
 Nikto
+OpenPortScanner
 AngryPortScanner
 Superscan by Foundstone
 Colasoft Capsa
 Retina Network Security Scanner
+PortQry

+### -Passive Scanning:
 Netcat

-### -Medium Configuration Flexibility:
-Masscan
-SoftPerfect Network Scanner
-NetScanTools Pro
-SolarWinds Port Scanner
-GFI LanGuard
-QualysGuard
-Acunetix Vulnerability Scanner
-OpenPortScanner
-PortQry
-Low Configuration Flexibility:

-### -Advanced Port Scanner
-X-Scan
-ZMap
+Please note that this is not an exhaustive list, and there are several other port scanning tools available.

 !!!Please note that this classification is subjective and based on the perceived level of customization and flexibility offered by the port scanners.
 The actual level of configuration flexibility may vary based on the specific versions and settings of the respective tools.!!!